 This capstone class is designed as a culminating activity at the end of the Associate of Applied Science Office Administration program.
 Students will prepare documents and complete tasks similar to those required in a technologically advanced office.
 To be taken last semester of studies.
-Prerequisite: This is a capstone course, permission of instructor.
-Course offered on campus.
+Prerequisite: This is a capstone course, permission of Department Chair.